PuddleduckProductions/MysticForestParkRanger/Documentation/index.md

 ## Generating Documentation
 Unfortunately, automatic updates are not allowed due to the .gitignore for Unity removing the crucial elements that need to be tracked for automatic generation.

+HOWEVER!
+This should be fixed in the future.
+The plan is to eventually use [GameCI](https://game.ci/) to automatically generate builds, which can then be used to generate documentation.

-To update this documentation for yourself at any time (if you have [docfx installed](https://github.com/dotnet/docfx?tab=readme-ov-file#getting-started)), you have two routes:
+In the meantime, to update this documentation for yourself at any time (if you have [docfx installed](https://github.com/dotnet/docfx?tab=readme-ov-file#getting-started)), you have two routes:

 ### Windows
 Run `build.ps1` in `Documentation/docs`